usnistgov/MATS/docs/source/Getting Started.rst

 ++++++++++++++++++
 MATS is not written as a basic package, meaning that there are several dependent packages that need to be installed.

 If a desired package is not installed then the following command will install it.
-Many python package distributions have integrated package managers required packages can also be installed through that mechanism.
+Many python package distributions have integrated package managers and required packages can also be installed through that mechanism.

 .. code-block:: python